 The work of the EGI Federated Cloud Task and definition of the EGI Cloud Infrastructure Platform is driven by 10 scenarios.
-This document provides summaries of the integration activities pertinent to Cloud Management Frameworks that are deployed in the Task’s test bed (in no particular order: OpenNebula, OpenStack, StratusLab, WNoDeS and Synnefo) to meet the defined scenarios.
+This document provides summaries of the integration activities pertinent to Cloud Management Frameworks that have over the period of the activity been deployed in the Task’s test bed (in no particular order: OpenNebula, OpenStack, StratusLab, WNoDeS and Synnefo) to meet the defined scenarios.
 This allows any Cloud resource provider that is interested in integrating with the EGI Cloud Infrastructure Platform to either deploy one of the Cloud Management Framework that have already been integrated, or to undertake the work necessary to integrate their existing deployment into the testbed.